-On June 21, 2019, the Board, by Resolution No. 2019-037, approved the Eleventh Amendment to Professional Services Agreement with HDR Engineering, Inc. for testing of stainless steel welding procedures for fabrication of the energy dissipation devices.
+On June 21, 2019, the Board, by Resolution No. 2019-037, approved the Eleventh Amendment to Professional Services Agreement with HDR Engineering, Inc., for testing of stainless steel welding procedures for fabrication of the energy dissipation devices.
 The Notice to Proceed with the services under the Eleventh Amendment to the PSA was issued with an effective date of July 1, 2019.
 On September 25, 2019, welding began on a stainless steel specimen at a fabrication facility in Oregon.
 On October 14, 2019, welding began as a test specimen at a fabrication facility in Alabama.
-The welding of the stainless steel plates and testing of the welded plates has been completed, including the finalization of non-destructive testing protocols for the stainless steel welds.
-The report documenting the acceptable welding techniques and testing procedures is being finalized.
-On March 3, 2022 the final report was submitted by Vigor Industrial.
+The welding of the stainless steel plates and testing of the welded plates was completed, including the finalization of non-destructive testing protocols for the stainless steel welds.
+On March 3, 2022, the final report by Vigor Industrial documenting the acceptable welding techniques and testing procedures was finalized.